ayberkcansever/tickler/README.md

 ***I am, as a tickle client application, running in distributed environment and i need an expiring distributed data structure which all of the items in this structure may have different time-to-live values.***

-These expiring items (JSON based) can be called as reminders (tickles) which are composed of a callback url or callbak kafka topic, json payload for the callback and a ttl value in seconds.
+These expiring items (JSON based) can be called as reminders (tickles) which are composed of a callback url or callback kafka topic, json payload for the callback and a ttl value in seconds.

 Main components of a sample environment are stated below: